Lavendar77/alx-system_engineering-devops/0x00-shell_basics/README.md

 "ls -la" displays the content of the current directory in long format including hidden files

-"ls -lai" displays digits of long formatted content of current directory
+"ls -lan" displays digits of long formatted content of current directory